Egor4ik325/rankrise/README.md

 1. Calculate rating for each option?
 To find the MAX(rating) (SQL/ORM).
 2. Calculate score per 1 point (Python).
 3. Annotate each ordered option with the rank, display annotated rank (Python/SQL/ORM).

+## Throttling

+This API is not very restrictive and built on top community trust and fairness.
+It has less restrictive throttling permissions to prevent high request rate (to save database and server from overloading).

+Community throttling:

+- forbid making more than 100 create (POST) requests in a day (authenticated users) and more than 5 POST requests in minute.

+  - create views of questions, product (images), options APIs.

+  - burst: 5 req/min

+  - sustained: 100 req/day

+- no throttling for admin users (admins are not restricted to throttling).

+Tests:

+- in order to test sustainable request rate tests should mock burst rate to be the same as sustainable.